 This appears to be true.
 The Duke of Edinburgh attended Gordonstoun independent school in Moray, Scotland, when he was a boy, and Prince Charles later followed in his footsteps.
 In The Crown, we see the Duke put his foot down about sending his eldest child to the same school that he went to, despite Queen Elizabeth's protestations that he attend Eton College instead.

-But in speeches from the Prince of Wales himself, he seems to praise the virtues of the school and the education it game him.
-At the House of Lords, in 1975, he said, “I am always astonished by the amount of rot talked about Gordonstoun and the careless use of ancient cliches used to describe it.
+However, according to The Telegraph, in speeches from Charles himself, he seems to praise the virtues of the school and the education it gave him.
+At the House of Lords, in 1975, he said, "I am always astonished by the amount of rot talked about Gordonstoun and the careless use of ancient cliches used to describe it."

-“It was only tough in the sense that it demanded more of you as an individual than most other schools did – mentally or physically.
-I am lucky in that I believe it taught me a great deal about myself and my own abilities and disabilities.
+"It was only tough in the sense that it demanded more of you as an individual than most other schools did - mentally or physically.
+I am lucky in that I believe it taught me a great deal about myself and my own abilities and disabilities," concluded the King.

 Was the Duke of Windsor - the former King - really a Nazi sympathiser?

-In season two, the former King, Edward, is portrayed as a Nazi sympathiser, appearing to show his support for Adolf Hilter.
-It’s even suggested that he once visited a Nazi concentration camp.
+In season two, the former King, Edward, is portrayed as a Nazi sympathizer, appearing to show his support for Adolf Hilter.
+It's even suggested that he once visited a Nazi concentration camp.